-Missing my dog!
+Missing my Dog!

-These Are The 12 Most Frequently Stolen Pet Dog Breeds
+The 12 Most Frequently Stolen Pet Dog Breeds

 Missing my dog …it’s a scary thought, as we’d never ever want any person to put their hands on our furry babies to harm them.
 I don’t even want to think about that some criminal individual would steal my little best mate!